-- 1. Open the latch and disconnect the touchpad cable from the system board. - 2.
-Remove the three (M2x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 3.
-Lift the touchpad bracket off the touchpad. - 4.
-Remove the four (M2x2) screws that secure the touchpad to the palm-rest and keyboard assembly. - 5.
-Lift the touchpad off the palm-rest and keyboard assembly.
+- 1. Remove the three (M2x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 2.
+Lift the touchpad bracket off the palm-rest and keyboard assembly. - 3.
+Remove the four (M2x2) screws that secure the touchpad to the palm-rest and keyboard assembly. - 4.
+Open the latch and disconnect the touchpad cable from the system board. - 5.
+Lift the touchpad, along with its cable, off the palm-rest and keyboard assembly.